 Anemone nemorosa 'Royal Blue' Photographs by David Pilling show commercially supplied roots on a light blue 10 mm grid; in the second one the growing tips can be seen.

 Anemone palmata is from the Iberian Peninsula.
 It has wonderful succulent leaves, all basal, and rather tall stems bearing the most brilliant yellow, large "daisy-type" flowers.
 Its rhizome is a fingerlike one that can be divided up carefully.
-It would be a perfect plant for warm Mediterranean-climate areas, but it has failed outdoors here even in a warmer than average winter.
-It grows splendidly in the bulb frame, though.
+It would be a perfect plant for warm Mediterranean-climate areas.
+In Portland, Oregon, it has survived winter temperatures around 17 degrees F without protection, though it grows more vigorously with overhead cover.
 The first photo was taken by Jane McGary.
 The next two were taken by Mary Sue Ittner who writes: "This is a close-up of the yellow flower from plants obtained from Jane and blooming March 2006 in Northern California where they have survived outside in a very wet winter.
 I didn't see the plant in 2007, but it is back in 2008."